-June 30, 2017 Amounts not deducted from equity, subject to required treatment prior to adoption of Directive 202, in D-f D-I conformity with Balance Basel III from step 2 47 NIS in millions 17 Reciprocal cross-holdings in ordinary shares of financial 18 corporations - - 10 Investments in the capital of financial corporations not consolidated in the public financial statements of the banking corporation, where the banking corporation does not hold more than 10% of the issued ordinary share capital of the financial corporation - 14 40 14 19 Investments in the capital of financial corporations not consolidated in the public financial statements of the banking corporation, where the banking corporation holds more than 10% of the issued ordinary share capital of the financial corporation 20 Mortgage servicing rights whose amount exceeds 10% of Tier - - 20 I capital 21 Deferred tax assets arising from temporary differences, whose amount exceeds 10% of Tier I capital - 22 Amount of mortgage servicing rights, deferred tax assets arising from temporary differences and investments that exceed 10% of the ordinary share capital issued by financial corporations, which exceeds 15% of Tier I capital of the banking corporation - - 23 Of which: With respect to investments that exceed 10% of the ordinary share capital issued by financial corporations - - 24 Of which: With respect to mortgage servicing rights - - 25 Of which: Deferred tax assets arising from temporary 00 differences - - 26 Regulatory adjustments and other deductions stipulated by 26.A the Supervisor of Banks - - 20.A Of which: With respect to investments in capital of financial corporations 26.B Of which: With respect to mortgage servicing rights - 26.C Of which: Additional regulatory adjustments to Tier I capital, - 20.0 not included in sections 25.A and 25.B.
-Regulatory adjustments to Tier I capital, subject to required treatment prior to adoption of Directive 202, in conformity with Basel III - 27 Deductions applicable to Tier I capital, due to insufficient additional Tier I and Tier II capital to cover deductions - - 28 Total regulatory adjustments to and deductions from Tier I capital 106 5 29 Tier I shareholders' equity 13,920 7 7 onal Tier I capital: Instruments , 30 Additional Tier I capital instruments issued by the banking corporation and premium for such instruments - - 31 Of which: Classified as equity in conformity with Public Reporting Regulations - - 15a+16a 32 Of which: Classified as liabilities in conformity with Public Reporting Directives - - 33 Additional Tier I capital instruments issued by the banking corporation, eligible for inclusion in regulatory capital during 4 0.4 transitional period - - 15a+16a 34 Additional Tier I capital instruments issued by subsidiaries of the banking corporation, held by third party investors - 17 - 17
+2017 2016 Amounts not deducted from equity, subject to 2010 Amounts not deducted from equity, subject f required reatment prior to adoption of to required treatment prior to adoption of Balance Directive 202, in conformity with Basel III Balance Directive 202, in conformity with Basel III References from step 2 IS in millions 16 Investment in own ordinary shares, held directly or indirectly (including commitment to purchase shares subject to contractual obligations) 17 Reciprocal cross-holdings in ordinary shares of financial corporations 18 Investments in the capital of financial corporations not consolidated in the public financial statements of the banking corporation, where the banking corporation does not hold more than 10% of the issued ordinary share capital of the financial 19 corporation Investments in the capital of financial corporations not consolidated in the public financial statements - - - - 14 20 of the banking corporation, where the banking corporation holds more than 10% of the issued ordinary share capital of the financial corporation. - - - 20 Mortgage servicing rights whose amount exceeds 10% of Tier I capital 21 Deferred tax assets arising from temporary differences, whose amount exceeds 10% of Tier I capital 22 Amount of mortgage servicing rights, deferred tax assets arising from temporary differences and investments that exceed 10% of the ordinary share capital issued by financial corporations, which exceeds 15% of Tier I capital of the banking 23 corporation Of which: With respect to investments that exceed 10% of the ordinary share capital issued by - - 24 financial corporations Of which: With respect to mortgage servicing rights 25 Of which: Deferred tax assets arising from temporary differences 26 Regulatory adjustments and other deductions stipulated by the Supervisor of Banks - 26.A Of which: With respect to investments in capital of financial corporations 26.B Of which: With respect to mortgage servicing rights 26.C Of which: Additional regulatory adjustments to Tier I capital, not included in sections 25.A and 25.B.
+Regulatory adjustments to Tier I capital, subject to required treatment prior to adoption of Directive - - 27 202, in conformity with Basel III Deductions applicable to Tier I capital, due to insufficient additional Tier I and Tier II capital to - - 28 cover deductions Total regulatory adjustments to and deductions 29 from Tier I capital 98 3 103 10 Tier I shareholders' equity ional Tier I capital: Instruments 14,333 84 13,318 153 30 Additional Tier I capital instruments Additional Tier I capital instruments issued by the banking corporation and premium for such instruments 31 Of which: Classified as equity in conformity with 32 Public Reporting Regulations Of which: Classified as liabilities in conformity with - - - 15a+16a 33 Public Reporting Directives Additional Tier I capital instruments issued by the banking corporation, eligible for inclusion in - - - - regulatory capital during transitional period - - - 15a+16a